How to Properly Care and Maintain a Palm Tree

 Newly planted trees aged 1-2 years old require three to four water applications weekly, while 3-4 years old trees require two to three water applications weekly.
 Be sure to water deeply so that it reaches the root ball, promoting deeper root system development.
 Once these trees are established you will need to water them less and less regularly.

 Depending on the soil you’ve used, its ability to retain moisture, and your local weather conditions, taking into account the time of year and season, you might have to irrigate your newly transplanted palm daily.
 If the soil you are using is sandy, and your outside conditions are especially hot and dry this will be a necessity for a few weeks up to a few months.
 Consistent watering for the conditions doesn’t mean you want to keep the soil soggy and saturated though.
-Overwatering is just as bad for the tree as underwatering, and you want to let the top few inches of the soil dry out before you water again to avoid root rot.
+Overwatering is just as bad for the tree as underwatering, and you want to let the top few inches of the soil dry out before you water again to avoid root rot or exposed roots.

-Watering Guidelines for Potted Palms
+Watering Guidelines for Potted Palm Tree Care

 Palm trees grown in containers typically require daily watering in the active growing season, spring through summer, but less frequently during winter as palms go dormant and grow much slower at this time.
 Water your plant when it has completely dried out.
 In a pot, it is really easy to check if the soil is dry and needs water.
 If the top 3-4 inches of soil feels dry to the touch it is time to water in the growing season.
-If you don’t let the soil dry out sufficiently, the palm can develop root rot and die.
+Moreover, if you don’t let the soil dry out sufficiently, the palm can develop root rot and die.

 Browning Frond Tips

 As you have just read, if your palm isn’t getting enough water the tips of the fronds start turning brown.
 But this is not the only reason for browning leaves.
 In addition to too little water, this can also be a sign of too much fertilizer and a lack of humidity.
 The leaves won’t revert when you correct the issue, but the plant will be happier.
-Don’t overfertilize and give the plant sufficient water to fertilizer ratio.
+Don’t over fertilize and give the plant sufficient water to fertilizer ratio.

 Be sure to mist the leaves to improve humidity if you live in a low humidity region.